 Bottom Line: We love this offering from Yamaha!
 It's the perfect model for those wanting more performance but aren't willing to pay the premium price of something like the Yamaha 500Li.

 Sea Doo named their GTI model after one of their recreational jet skis and gave it a paint job to match it.
-This 18-pound underwater scooter is great for scuba divers and snorkelers.
+The Sea Doo GTI is an 18-pound underwater scooter that is great for scuba divers and snorkelers.
 It's rated for depths of 100 ft and can go up to 2.5 mph.

 Inside of this SeaDoo water scooter is waterproof circuitry to protect internal electronics in case of accidental flooding.
 It also comes with adjustable buoyancy control to accommodate divers as well as surface swimmers.

 The battery lasts approximately 2 hours on a single charge, which can usually suffice most snorkeling and scuba diving sessions.

 Some divers have found this model to be less dependable than others, but the majority of reviews are positive.
 A 180-day warranty comes with it, so it's recommended that it gets tested as soon as possible in case it needs to be returned.